btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Synchronization.md

 ```
 After FastSync is complete and you have brought back up your instance, refresh your BTCPay domain and wait for remaining blockchain synchronization.
 You can also follow [this video](https://youtube.com/watch?v=VNMnd-dX9Q8?t=1730).

-If your FastSync returns `You need to delete your Bitcoin Core wallet` after you load the uxto set, or you find this error: `Last wallet synchronisation goes beyond pruned data`, see cause 4 of [BTCPay Server keep showing that my node is always starting](#btcpay-server-keep-showing-that-my-node-is-always-starting)
+If your FastSync returns `You need to delete your Bitcoin Core wallet` after you load the uxto set, or you find this error: `Last wallet synchronisation goes beyond pruned data`, see cause 4 of [BTCPay Server keep showing that my node is always starting](#btcpay-server-keep-showing-that-my-node-is-always-starting).

 ## How do I know that BTCPay synced completely?

-When you do not see a pop-up message in the bottom right corner, which shows the sync progress, that means that your server is fully synced and you can [begin using it](/RegisterAccount.md).
+When you do not see a pop-up message in the bottom right corner, which shows the sync progress, that means that your server is fully synced and you can [begin using it](../RegisterAccount.md).

 ## BTCPay Server takes forever to synchronize